Our Future Path! A plan for a better world!

 In the early days of our nation, juries were comprised of whichever landowners happened to be in town on the day of the trial and could be rounded up.
 Therefore, those juries were primarily made up of wealthy men.
 The trials tended to be short and dealt with simple matters that could be easily understood by those on the jury.

 Today, juries are usually selected from the list of voters or drivers in the given jurisdiction.
-With many potential jurors able to get out of jury duty, juries are made up of a disproportionate number of people who are poor, retired, or not working.
+With many potential jurors able to get out of jury duty, juries are made up of a disproportionate number of individuals who are poor, retired, or not working.
 With more and more complex laws, and more reliance on scientific evidence, both criminal and civil trials generally take longer and often deal with matters that many on the jury may not already understand.
 Educating the jurors on these matters takes time and leads to longer trials.

 With today’s more complex trials, I think that it is time for professional juries.
 These juries would be made up of a small number of paid individuals who have been trained in how to be a juror and have the specialized knowledge needed to understand the legal and scientific evidence that is presented.
-These professional jurors could possibly be retired legal, business, medical or scientific people with the appropriate knowledge and experience, or law students looking to gain some firsthand legal experience.
+These professional jurors could possibly be retired legal, business, medical or scientific professionals with the appropriate knowledge and experience, or law students looking to gain some firsthand legal experience.

 These professional jurors might specialize in specific types of trials where their expertise is most needed.
-Since a professional jury would already have a lot of the background knowledge about the law and the scientific evidence, there would not be a need to go over this in depth during the trial, which means the trials could go faster and the jurors would still be better able to render an informed verdict.
+Since a professional jury would already have a lot of the background knowledge about the law and the scientific evidence, there would be less of a need to go over this in depth during the trial, which means the trials could go faster and the jurors would still be better able to render an informed verdict.

 Excluded Evidence